 Water Proof Floors and Seams

-Affectionately referred to as the “bathtub bottom”, this is a feature that many backpackers and survivalist place above space in their tents.
+Affectionately referred to as the “bathtub bottom”, this is a feature that many backpackers and survivalists place above space in their tents.
 Because what good is having all the space you want if you’re sleeping in 2 inches of water?

 And don’t be fooled by the fact that the description alone says bathtub bottom, your real tub isn’t a few inches tall, so this material shouldn’t be either.
 Make sure the bathtub bottom extends several inches up the walls of the tent and is attached with a waterproof seam.

 Speaking of water proof seams, you’ll want to make sure that your tent is outfitted with all waterproof seams.
 Because I’m sure that it will rain in the future, whether the shtf or not.

 If the bathtub bottom and waterproof seams aren’t in the budget for your family survival tent then we recommend investing in a few tarps to cover your tent with and to provide a waterproof foundation.